epointal/lf-hiker/readme.md

 ## Changelog
 ### 1.11.0 ###
  * Evolution: Ability to always display the caption under the map
+ * Evolution: Helper - Ability to add marker with its coordinates

 ### 1.10.0 ###
  * Fixed: lf hiker is destroying the AMP pages